AkshayDevkate/Celonis_processmining_academicProject/README.md

 What is task mining ?
 [Explore here](https://www.celonis.com/process-mining/how-does-process-mining-work/)

-download [this document](https://www.celonis.com/ultimate-guide/) to know more about how to
+download [this document](https://www.celonis.com/ultimate-guide/) to know more on the following points
   1. Learn all about the technology core of the Celonis EMS: Process Mining

   2. Gain an understanding of how it works and how it aids process improvement